 Successfully complete the interview process.
 Please note that interviews are arranged by invitation only.

-Prior to a determination regarding acceptance, there will be a brief (10-15 minute) personal interview with the NAP Admission Committee (6-10 members present).
+Prior to a determination regarding acceptance, there will be a brief (10-15 minute) personal interview with the NAP Admission Committee.
 The personal interview helps to provide a realistic evaluation of eligibility for admission into the program, as it may assess oral communication skills, professional behaviors and attitudes, ability to interact in a group, knowledge of the profession, ability to solve problems, and motivation to pursue a career in nurse anesthesia.
-The Admission Committee membership may consist of NAP CRNA faculty, clinical anesthesia providers (Anesthesiologist and CRNA), ADU didactic faculty, an SRNA representative, and a public member.
+The Admission Committee membership may consist of CRNA faculty, clinical anesthesia providers (Physician Anesthesiologist and CRNA), AHU didactic faculty, an SRNA representative, and a public member.
 The primary requirement for admission into the DNAP program is the applicant’s ability to benefit, as appraised by the DNAP Admission Committee, to successfully complete the 36-month curriculum.
-Applicants should have strong academic records as evidenced by their cumulative grade point average and GRE scores, their demonstrated consistency of academic performance, and strong clinical experience.
+Applicants should have strong academic records as evidenced by their cumulative grade point average and GRE scores, demonstrated consistency of academic performance, and strong clinical experience.
 The committee is interested in determining the candidates’ base knowledge of physiology, invasive monitors, care of ventilated patients, and their knowledge of the drugs they commonly administer in ICU.
-A firm and clear commitment to the nurse anesthesia profession and to fulfilling the missions of ADU and the NAP are additional criteria which are assessed through the interview process and the personal essay.
+A firm and clear commitment to the nurse anesthesia profession and to fulfilling the missions of AHU and the NAP are additional criteria which are assessed through the interview process and the personal essay.
 Qualities such as maturity and effective interpersonal relationships, as determined from the letters of recommendation and the interview, are also important admission criteria.
 Each member of the DNAP Admission Committee is given the responsibility to score conscientiously after each applicant’s interview.
 Scores are collected immediately following the interview.
-Justification by the DNAP Admission Committee for acceptance or rejection of a candidate is not required nor noted in the applicant’s file.
+Justification by the DNAP Admission Committee for acceptance or denial of a candidate is not required nor noted in the applicant’s file.
 All applicants should dress in professional attire for the interview with the DNAP Admission Committee.
 All applicants who are offered letters of acceptance must successfully complete the interview process.
 (Interviews are by invitation only.)

 Health Sciences Reasoning Test (HSRT)

-All applicants who are invited for an Admission Interview will be required to complete the Health Sciences Reasoning Test (HSRT) at ADU on the day of the interview.
-The online assessment takes up to 50 minutes and will be administered at the ADU campus in a standardized proctored setting, on the same day the applicant’s interview is scheduled.
+All applicants who are invited for an Admission Interview will be required to complete the Health Sciences Reasoning Test (HSRT) at AHU on the day of the interview.
+The online assessment takes up to 50 minutes and will be administered at the AHU campus in a standardized proctored setting, on the same day the applicant’s interview is scheduled.
 The HSRT is specifically designed to assess the critical thinking skills of health science students and professionals, to include measurement of high-stakes reasoning and decision-making processes.